-The purge of Emmerson Mnangagwa and his allies, intended to pave the way for the first lady, Grace Mugabe, to become the leading candidate to succeed her husband, stoked a rebellion from the army, leading to the palace coup of 14 November 2017.
-Robert Mugabe was forced to resign as president on 21 November and Mnangagwa was sworn in as interim president on 24 November.
-Grace Mugabe's 'G40' allies are likely to be purged in the run-up to elections in 2018.
-Violent confrontations between opposition groups protesting over stalled electoral reforms and the security forces are also likely to increase.
+The removal of former president Robert Mugabe in the November 2017 palace coup, following the rebellion from the army, ended ZANU-PF's internal succession battle and opened a new chapter in the country's history.
+Mugabe resigned as president on 21 November 2017 and Emmerson Mnangagwa was sworn in as interim president on 24 November 2017.
+The post-Mugabe administration's first budget has signalled a change in local ownership rules and regulatory reforms, improving the business environment ahead of the 2018 elections and re-engaging with the international community.
+The rival Grace Mugabe-led 'Generation 40' allies are likely to be purged in the run-up to the elections in 2018.
+Violent confrontations between opposition groups protesting over stalled electoral reforms and the securityforces are also likely to increase.

 No major organised non-state armed groups are active against the government.
-Instead, Zimbabwe faces risks of politically motivated violence from the opposition, and crime, which will be exacerbated by demands for electoral reform and socio-economic hardships.
-Key hotspots for politically motivated violence and unrest include city centres such as Harare and Bulawayo, and rural regions in Manicaland, Masvingo, and Mashonaland East provinces.
+Instead, Zimbabwe faces politically motivated violence from the opposition, which will be exacerbated by demands for electoral reform, and crime driven by socio-economic hardships.
+Key hotspots for politically motivated violence and unrest include urban centres such as Harare and Bulawayo, and rural regions in Manicaland, Masvingo, and Mashonaland East provinces.
 Large numbers of refugees at international border posts would increase the risk of delays and insecurity along major cross-border routes, such as the Beitbridge border post with South Africa.

 Violent inter-state confrontations between Zimbabwe and its neighbours are unlikely.
-Political campaign rallies held by the ZANU-PF, as well as the opposition Movement for Democratic Change Zimbabwe (or MDC – Tsvangirai: MDC-T), increases the risk of fighting between opposing party members, or between citizens and security forces.
+Political campaign rallies held by the ZANU-PF, as well as the opposition Movement for Democratic Change Zimbabwe (MDC-T), increases the risk of fighting between opposing party members, or between citizens and security forces.
 Confrontations are likely to take place in the main cities such as Harare or Bulawayo, increasing the risk of injury to passing-by expatriates, damage to high street property, and closure of roads.

-Intermittent, spontaneous, and organised protests are likely to continue in the one-year outlook despite the resignation to long-time president Robert Mugabe.
+Intermittent and spontaneous organised protests are likely to continue in the one-year outlook.
 There is an increased risk attacks by ZANU-PF supporters on opposition supporters in the run-up to 2018's elections.
 Violent confrontations are likely to increase the risk of injury to passer-by expatriates, damage to commercial property in high streets, and disruption to road networks in the main cities.

 Vaccinations required to enter the country